rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

 * Data Subdivision

-  80% is retained for training and 20% is retained for validation.
+  80% of the training data is retained for model training and the remaining 20% is retained for validation purposes.
 Data is not split for testing purposes, as the tests will be conducted interactively in the  provided simulator

-* Augmenting The Training Data
+* Augmenting The Training and Validation Data

   A python generator is used to extract batches of samples used in both model training and model validation.
-The steps followed to build each batch are:
+The steps followed to build each training batch are:
   1. The full set of training samples are shuffled
   2. A left camera, right camera, or center camera image is selected randomly to represent each observation in the batch.
 Left and right images are joined by a +/- adjustment 0.2 to the steering angle, respectively.
 Center images are provided with the unchanged steering angle.
   3. The selected image is flipped and then added to the batch, with probability of addition of 0.90.
 The steering angle is negated and added along with the flipped image.